YLu-1258/YLu-Blog/_posts/2022-09-08-College-Board-Performance-Task.md

 # College Board Create Performance Task

+## Plan and Ideas
+A calculator program to calculate a student's GPA

 ## Row 1: Program Purpose and Function
 > Assesses students’ ability to explain how a code segment or program functions.
 Know the difference between program **purpose** and **function**